-Also make sure the items are freshly laundered.
-Plato’s Closet does not wash the clothing items they accept, so they make sure the items are fresh and clean when they come in.
+Also make sure your items are freshly laundered.
+Plato’s Closet does not wash the clothing items they accept, but they make sure the items are fresh and clean when they come in.

 Next, evaluate the style of the item.
 The store states it accepts recent trendy items and brands, popular within the past 2 years.
 Now, this can be subjective on a person by person basis.
 So if the item is in good condition, give it a go!

 One style caveat is the fact that Plato’s Closet typically doesn’t accept plain items or super dressy items.
 This includes solid color tops and dresses, but also formal items like dress shirts or formal gowns.

 The items that typically have the most success when selling to the store are activewear brands.
 This is because these pieces are usually timeless.
 Let’s be real, a nice pair of athletic leggings will never go out of style!